dmg-hamann/hotchocolate/website/src/docs/hotchocolate/fetching-data/index.md

   D --> E("name: StringType")
 ```

-A resolver tree in the end is nothing else than a resolver chain where each branch can be executed in parallel.

-The execution engine will start traversing this tree from top to bottom, starting with one or more root resolvers.
-In the case of the above example it will start at `me` and then follow along the paths.
+This tree will be traversed by the execution engine, starting with one or more root resolvers.
+In the above example the `me` field represents the one, and in this case only, root resolver.

-The execution of a branch is finished, once a field returning a scalar value, like the `name` string, is reached.
-As soon as all branches have reached their end, the execution engine deems the operation finished and returns the result.
+TODO: Explain execution chain and order

+If a path branches into two or more paths, the execution engine will follow and execute these paths in parallel.
+The execution of a path finishes, once there are no more subselections of fields, i.e. we have reached a scalar value.
+The operation finishes and the result is returned to the client, once all paths have been executed. <!-- todo: note about defer -->

 # Defining a Resolver

-As previously mentioned a resolver at its core is just a function and that is also how they are mostly defined.
+TODO: Some introduction

+## Properties

+Hot Chocolate automatically convertes properties with a public get accessor to default resolvers, returning the properties value.

+Properties are also covered in detail by the [object type documentation](/docs/hotchocolate/defining-a-schema/object-types).

 ## Regular Resolver

+A regular resolver is just a simple method, which returns a value.

 <ExampleTabs>
 <ExampleTabs.Annotation>